top of page

 Prof. Jamie Vandenberg

 AuSCAA in an incorporated association formed with the support of the Dennerstein Foundation and EndUCD (End Unexplained Cardiac Death) and is an organising committee made up of members from the founding groups of the Alliance.
-Each committee member is an expert in their field and/or has crucial lived experience with sudden cardiac arrest.

 Founding members of the expanding alliance include:

-Prof. Janet Bray (Aus-ROC)
+Prof. Janet Bray Aus-ROC

-Prof. Andre La Gerche (Victor Chang Cardiac Research Institute)
+Prof. Andre La Gerche Victor Chang Cardiac Research Institute

-A/ Prof Jodie Ingles (Garvan Institute of Medical Research)
+A/ Prof Jodie Ingles Garvan Institute of Medical Research

 Gordon Thoms

-A/ Prof. Elizabeth Paratz (St Vincent's Institute of Medical Research)
+A/ Prof. Elizabeth Paratz St Vincent's Institute of Medical Research

 • Instagram